senesis/sandbox/compatibility_with_CliMAF.md

 ## Compatibility between the IS-ENES3 standard interface and CliMAF
-CliMAF is a natural candidate for being one of the `tool` using the ISI.
+CliMAF is a natural candidate for being one of the `tools` using the ISI.
 ###  Shallow compatibility
 CliMAF interface design is quite different from ISI's: